samforwill/nlp-campaign-messaging/README.md

 ### Process:
 After some limited pre-processing, each word within the tweets was converted into a 100-dimensional vector using the GloVe model.
 The word vectors were averaged to produce a single vector to represents each tweet.
 These tweet vectors were stacked into a matrix, which served as the input for the NMF model to break down into associated topics.
 Given the non-negativity constraint inherent in NMF, absolute values of the tweet vectors were utilized to ensure all inputs were non-negative.
 (I also tried shifting the vector values to all exist in positive space, but it didn't yield a noticeable improvement in the resulting topics.) <br/>

-Here is the distribution of tweets within unlabeled topics that the model found to share semantic similarity (I found 7 topics to be the best grouping parameter).
+Here is the distribution of unlabeled tweet topics that the model found to share semantic similarity (I found 7 topics to be the best grouping parameter).

 ![MGP Topic Distribution](images/mgp_topic_distribution.png)

-Once the tweets were grouped , I went through the top 50 tweets associated with each topic, and found the tweets to be best described by the following themes.
+Once the tweets were grouped , I went through the top 50 tweets associated with each topic, and found the tweets to be best described by the following themes:

 ## Marie Glusenkamp Pérez Topics